hdfiresky/Launchpad/CI-CD-PIPELINE.md

 4.  **Build Tool**: The project is configured to use a build tool like **Vite**.
 A `package.json` with a `build` script (`"build": "vite build"`) is required.
 5.  **Web Server**: A web server like Nginx or Apache configured on the remote server to serve the contents of the `dist` directory.

-> **Note on Project Structure:** This guide assumes the project uses a standard build tool like Vite.
-The current project structure uses direct ESM imports and will need to be adapted to a Vite-based setup for this pipeline to function as described.

 ---

 ## ⚙️ Pipeline Configuration